by Daniel Roberts

 Legally ending the encomienda system and using capital punishment as a statement of the value the Crown places on lives rather than wealth was a bold move, and occurred largely through Las Casas using the institution of the monarchy as a means to provide justice.
 He would attempt the same afterward as he was made a bishop of Chiapa, Mexico.
 There was uproar among the colonies as few wished to implement the New Laws, and Mexico would “suspend the New Laws indefinitely because of the turbulent opposition they had encountered,” and both Peru and Nicaragua faced revolts because of the changes.
 Las Casas himself attempted to implement the New Laws by announcing “he would refuse absolution to Spaniards who did not free their Indian slaves or make restitution of wealth gained from encomiendas,” and was hated for it.
 He made a Confesionario, a guide to the confessors of his parish, which required restitution to be made before absolution because all of the wealth of the encomendero was unjustly acquired.

-The implications of this were seemingly that Spain had no legitimate claim to the colonies, and so his Confesionario was confiscated by the government, while Las Casas was put on trial to explain what he meant, which can be summed up in his work “The Only Method of Attracting All People to the True Faith,” that “this method of subjecting pagans by war to the rule of the Christian people so that the Gospel may be preached is contrary [to the teachings of the Bible and the Church Fathers],” and therefore Spain had no right to the wars they waged against the Indians.
+The implications of this were seemingly that Spain had no legitimate claim to the colonies.
+Because of this, Las Casas’ Confesionario was confiscated by the government, while Las Casas himself was put on trial to explain what he meant, which can be summed up in his work “The Only Method of Attracting All People to the True Faith,” which states, “this method of subjecting pagans by war to the rule of the Christian people so that the Gospel may be preached is contrary [to the teachings of the Bible and the Church Fathers],” and therefore Spain had no right to the wars they waged against the Indians.
 Further it is summarized in the fifth rule of his Confesionario, where he appeals to Canon Law and Pope Eugenius III, and writes, “that confessors cannot give absolution to robbers, which is what all the said conquistadors of the Indies are, unless they first return what is stolen.”
-Thus, many of Las Casas’ rivals wondered if he had erred in the way of treason, and a debate took place on the whether or not Spain was justified in its conquest; in the meantime, Charles V halted all conquests of the New World for two years while this was being settled in court.
+Not only do Spaniards not have a right to wage war against the Indians, but all the wealth which the Spaniards possess because of their subjugation of the Indians should be returned to the Indians in restitution.
+Thus, many of Las Casas’ rivals wondered if he had erred in the way of treason, and a debate took place on the whether or not Spain was justified in its conquest; interestingly enough, Charles V, King of Spain and Holy Roman Emperor, halted all conquests of the New World for two years while this was being settled in court.

 While there was no formal decision on the matter, Las Casas was found to be in favor of the court.
 As George Sanderlin writes, “Miguel de Legaspi’s occupation of the Philippines in 1516 was peaceful, and in 1574 the [Spanish Council of the Indies] refused to sanction a war “by fire and by sword” against the Indians of Chile.
 The Ordinances of Discovery and Settlement of 1573 codified the new methods.”
 As Las Casas became more aged, his rhetoric became more radical, calling for the full restitution of the Indians, as well as for the Spaniards to pull out of their new empire and leave it mostly to the natives.
 He eventually made a permanent residence in Spain, where he could fight his court battles for others more consistently and write his books.
 He ended his ministry in death, leaving the words of a prophet, as he said,

-See Las Casas 2003, An Account, Much Abbreviated, of the Destruction of the Indies, with Related Texts.
+See Las Casas 2003, An Account, Much Abbreviated, of the Destruction of the Indies, with Related Texts p. xx.
 Because of the title length, it will be further referred to as An Account . . . with Related Texts.

 Ibid, xxxv, citing Elliot, Imperial Spain, 44-5